 Why ask this survey question?

-Customizing your Bible study courses to members’ preferences can help you expand the power of these sessions.
+Customizing your Bible study courses to members’ preferences can help you amplify the impact of these sessions and enhance engagement.

 Why ask this survey question?

-Just like asking about the best length for Bible study sessions, understanding the best time to offer them might increase attendance.
+Understanding the best time to offer sessions might increase attendance.

 Why ask this survey question?